USEPA/WNTR/documentation/gis.rst

 * Projected CRSs are preferred for more accurate distance calculations.

 The following example reads a GeoJSON file and overrides the CRS to change it from EPSG:4326 to EPSG:3857.
-(Note, this does not change the coordinates in the geometry column).
+(Note, this does not change the coordinates in the geometry column.)

 .. doctest::
     :skipif: gpd is None